566 Stereoskopia

 566 Stereoskopia is a large, outer main-belt asteroid orbiting the Sun.
 It was discovered on 28 May 1905 from Heidelberg by German astronomer Paul Götz.
 The discovery was made from photographic plates with the use of a stereo-comparator that had been provided by Carl Pulfrich, a German physicist at the Carl Zeiss Company.
 The asteroid name is a reference to this device.

 This object is a member of the Cybele group located beyond the core of the main belt.
 It is orbiting at a distance of 3.39 AU with a period of 2275.4 days and an eccentricity of 0.12.
 The orbital plane is inclined at an angle of 4.9° to the plane of the ecliptic.
 Light curve analysis based on photometric data collected during 2008 provide a rotation period of 12.103±0.002 hours for this asteroid.
-It spans a girth of approximately 167 km and is classified as a carbonaceous C-type asteroid.
+It has a diameter of approximately 167 km and is classified as a carbonaceous C-type asteroid.